starling021/ehtools/README.md

 # How to protect ehtools/ehtoolslite

+Do it with install.sh

     1) create login and password from install.sh (login: ehtools password: sloothe)

+Do it when you are going to exit from ehtools

     2) when you are going to exit framework, exit with shortcuts - 0 or exit (DO NOT JUST CLOSE EHTOOLS WINDOW!)

+Do not do it when you are going to exit from ehtools

     3) do not exit from metasploit menu (4), from tools menu (9) or from shotcuts menu (ks), make exit only from main menu!

 ![Снимок экрана 2019-04-07 в 11 21 51](https://user-images.githubusercontent.com/43011806/55681006-fcb8a000-5929-11e9-822b-40bb80f6b60e.png)